INSULATION & AIRFLOW

 Every insulation option has pros and cons.
 When it comes to water damage, cellulose can lose its fire and pest resistance over time in the presence of excess moisture.
 Fiberglass can harbor mold or mildew.
 Other parts of your home or business are at risk, too.
 Inner wall cavities are vulnerable and prone to moisture problems like mold and rot.

-At Koala Insulation of North Houston, insulation airflow is one of the first basic understandings our employees come to understand.
-We know which building uses and climates call for a water vapor barrier, which type to recommend, and the proper way to install one for the maximum practical impact.
-Contact us with any questions or concerns today.
+At Koala Insulation of Northeast Louisiana, we know which building uses and climates call for a water vapor barrier, which type to recommend, and the proper way to install one for the maximum practical impact.

 We Provide insulation services to the following Louisiana Towns